Edward Plunkett, 20th Baron of Dunsany: Personal life

-In 1982, Plunkett married Maria Alice Villela de Carvalho, a descendant of the explorer Vasco Da Gama and of Pedro Álvares Cabral, the founder of Brazil.
-Plunkett and his wife, Lady Dunsany, an architect qualified in the US, Ireland and the UK, lived at Dunsany Castle, Dunsany, County Meath, Ireland.
+In 1982, Plunkett married Maria Alice de Marsillac Plunkett, a Brazilian architect and designer, later châtelaine of Dunsany Castle and styled Lady Dunsany.
+Plunkett and his wife lived at Dunsany Castle, Dunsany, County Meath, Ireland.
 They had two sons, Randal Plunkett, 21st Baron of Dunsany, and Oliver Plunkett.
 In addition, he had two stepchildren.
 Their father was his first cousin and great friend, Jayme de Marsillac.

-He died in May 2011, after some years of chronic illness, including having cerebral palsy.
+Plunkett died in May 2011, after some years of a chronic illness, progressive supranuclear palsy (PSP).
 A private funeral with his widow, sons and step-children, sister, close family friends and staff, was conducted within the ancestral castle.
 He was buried in the grounds, by the Church of St. Nicholas, the reconsecration of which he had helped arrange for his stepson's marriage.
 The six pallbearers were his sons and stepson, a family friend and Dunsany curator, and two members of the Castle staff.
 A memorial service was held in Dunsany Parish Church a week after the funeral.